tanyaweaver/python-dev-accelerator/_sources/assignments/kata_forbes_billionaires.txt

 Tasks
 =====

-Download :doc:`this JSON file </downloads/forbes_billionaires_2016>` containing the top 40 billionaires in the world.
+Download :download:`this JSON file </downloads/forbes_billionaires_2016.json>` containing the top 40 billionaires in the world.
 Each has a name, age, rank, net worth, industry that made them rich, and their country.
+For the curious, the data was compiled from `Forbes.com <http://www.forbes.com/billionaires/list/>`_.

 Write a function that,